Javalin user survey, Spring 2020

-We polled a total of 100 users on javalin.io.
-To filter out non-users the survey link was only shown to users who had performed 5 page loads.
-That wasn’t enough though, as it turned out a third of respondents were not actually using Javalin yet.
-These responses have been filtered out.
+We collected survey results from ~100 users on javalin.io.
+To filter out non-users (first time visitors, etc) the survey link was only shown to users who had performed at least 8 page loads.
+A couple of survey result were still from non-users, so these have been discarded.

 Q: What role best describes you?

 This has stayed surprisingly stable.
 When the first survey was conducted, Javalin had only been out for a few months, so no teachers using it made sense.
 As of 2020, Javalin is used in several universities and colleges, such as John Hopkins University, the Norwegian University for Science and Technology, Rice University, etc. We believe that the simplicity of the API makes Javalin a great tool for teaching.

 Nothing too surprising about this.
 REST APIs will probably always be the main reason why people use Javalin, but the relatively high percentage of WebSocket and Website users makes it clear that the effort spent making these things work well isn’t wasted.

 Q: What language are you using Javalin with?

 This is quite the difference!
 When the first survey was conducted, Javalin was still very new and had little mainstream adaption.
 Since then Javalin has been featured in several Java newsletter and in Java Magazine (published by Oracle), which has probably contributed to a pickup among Java developers.

 The number of users overall is significantly higher compared to when the previous survey was conducted (~10x), so it’s not that we have fewer Kotlin users now, but that he number of Java users is growing faster than the number of Kotlin users.